Sign up to receive updates and announcements.

-“In the past, it has been difficult to educate patients on the impacts of a procedure or medical need.
-Through VR, physicians now can easily talk to patients about human organ structures and treatment plans in a shared environment,” said Kuan-Jen Bai, Dean of Taipei Municipal Wan Fang Hospital.
+"In the past, it has been difficult to educate patients on the impacts of a procedure or medical need.
+Through VR, physicians can now easily talk to patients about human organ structures and treatment plans in a shared environment," said Kuan-Jen Bai, Dean of Taipei Municipal Wan Fang Hospital.

 VIVE Focus, a stand-alone VR headset from VIVE, features Hi-Res display with a 3K AMOLED screen and a portable form factor that eases deployment in medical and business environments.

-A typical patient consultation today can involve human anatomy models, however, micro structures such as nerves, vessels and lymph nodes are difficult to be displayed.
+A typical patient consultation today can involve human anatomy models, however, micro structures such as nerves, vessels, and lymph nodes are difficult to be displayed.
 Using VR, patients can more easily understand the impact of diagnosis and treatment plans alongside their physicians.